 Mr. Barkley has broad experience structuring and executing mergers and acquisitions and other control transactions, including extensive experience representing strategic buyers in consolidating industries, leading serial acquisition programs including from 10 to 120 acquisitions.
 He has handled public and private issuances of debt securities in transactions ranging in size from $20 million to $1.35 billion, including Rule 144A offerings, high yield 144A-for-life bond offerings, investment grade public debt offerings, institutional private placements, and Exxon Capital debt exchange offerings.
 He also has extensive experience with equity offerings ranging in size from $10 million to more than $1 billion, including initial public offerings, secondary offerings, at-the-market continuous offerings, and PIPES transactions.

-Mr. Barkley was listed in The Best Lawyers in America® for Corporate, Leveraged Buyouts and Private Equity, Mergers & Acquisitions, and Securities/Capital Markets Law in 2019 and each of the ten years immediately preceding and again in 2020 for Corporate, Leveraged Buyouts and Private Equity, Mergers and Acquisitions, Securities/Capital Markets, and Securities Regulation Law.
+Mr. Barkley was listed in The Best Lawyers in America® for Corporate, Leveraged Buyouts and Private Equity, Mergers & Acquisitions, and Securities/Capital Markets Law in 2019 and each of the ten years immediately preceding and again in 2020 and 2021 for Corporate, Leveraged Buyouts and Private Equity, Mergers and Acquisitions, Securities/Capital Markets, and Securities Regulation Law.
 He was also named a 2017 "Atlanta Lawyer of the Year" by The Best Lawyers in America®.
-He is listed in the 2020 and the 11 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business as a leading lawyer for Corporate/Mergers & Acquisitions and in the 2009, 2011, 2012, 2019 and 2020 editions of Legal 500 US for Mergers & Acquisitions.
+He is listed in the 2021 and the 12 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business as a leading lawyer for Corporate/Mergers & Acquisitions and in the 2009, 2011, 2012, 2019, 2020 and 2021 editions of Legal 500 US for Mergers & Acquisitions.
 He was also named as a top “Dealmaker” of 2008 by the Atlanta Business Chronicle.
 Mr. Barkley was recognized by the Atlanta Business Chronicle in 2004 for being one of Atlanta’s “Up and Comers – Under 40 and Rising,” and has been recognized as a 2009 Georgia "Super Lawyer" for Corporate Law, Mergers & Acquisitions, and Securities Law by Super Lawyers magazine, and again in 2018 and the seven years immediately preceding for Mergers & Acquisitions.
 In 2012, 2013 and 2014, he was recognized as one of Georgia Trend's “Legal Elite” for Corporate Law.
 Mr. Barkley previously served as Deputy Managing Partner of the firm, and as Chairman of the Corporate Department.
 He is AV® rated by Martindale-Hubbell.*

 Represented United Capital Financial Partners in its $750 million sale to The Goldman Sachs Group, Inc. in May 2019.